Skip to main content

 There’s no denying this simple truth: AirPods of any kind simply work better with Apple devices.
 From seamless connections to more diverse options, Apple’s hardware was designed to work together in a simple and elegant way.

 However, at the end of the day, AirPods are just Bluetooth devices.
 That means you can connect them to any non-Apple device that also supports Bluetooth.
 So your Android phone or Windows PC both work with AirPods.
 Just press and hold the button on the back of your AirPods case until the light on the front is flashing.
-Then open the Bluetooth menu on your desired device and search for new pairings.
+Then open the Bluetooth menu on your desired device and look for new pairings.
 Click on the AirPods and you’re all set.

 Wireless Charging